jakenielson/readable/README.md

 To run the project, clone or download the repository and navigate to the 'api-server' folder.
 Install the dependencies with `npm install`.
 Start the server with `npm start`.

 Once the server is running, navigate to the 'frontend' folder.
 Install the dependencies with `npm install`.
-Run gulp with `gulp`.
 Start the app with `npm start`.